 Here's the thing about balayage and ombré hair color: It's effortless.
-We're not only referring to the relaxed vibe it gives off, although it does radiate a certain carefree energy that we love, but the post-salon upkeep and maintenance as well.
+We're not only referring to the relaxed vibe it gives off—although it does radiate a certain carefree energy that we love—but also to the post-salon upkeep and maintenance.
 Thanks to the seamless color transition between lowlights and highlights, ombré grows out naturally without the need for color-correcting shampoos, conditioning treatments, or toners.
 Anyone who has ever gone platinum or pastel knows that this is a major bonus.

 Maintenance Level: Low-to-medium.
 "By design, ombre is going to be a lower maintenance color choice allowing you to go longer between salon appointments, so long as the root color you choose is similar to your natural hair color," says Conan.